Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Discussion

+\re{Researchers have identified novel capacities that enable LLM agents to \textbf{think and behave} like humans through \textbf{role-playing} divergent human persona characteristics.
+The rising research interest in multi-agent interaction platforms~\cite{wu2024autogen, chen2023agentverse} and social simulacra~\cite{park2023generative, argyle2023out} pushes the boundaries of what agents can \textit{do} in complex environments.
+Specifically, these efforts show that agents can role-play as human judges~\cite{zheng2023judging, zhuge2024agent, chen2025multi}, simulate human web-browsing behaviors~\cite{chen2025toward,zhou2023webarena,wang2025opera}, and act as human participant surrogates in social experiments~\cite{park2023generative,park2024generative,argyle2023out}.
+However, as recent critiques note~\cite{seeber2020machines,zhang2023investigating}, these technical advances often outpace our understanding of how LLM agents should \textbf{interact} and \textbf{collaborate} with humans.}

-Our platform bridges the critical gap between these two research directions.
-It allows researchers to bring humans and LLM agents into the same experimental setup with mutual partnerships, while preserving the experimental paradigms, actions, states, communication channels, and equal partnership employed in classic HCI and CSCW research~\cite{seeber2020machines, zhang2023investigating, ju2025collaborating,almutairi2025virtlab}.
-In particular, a key mechanism enabling this contribution is the \textbf{Agent Context Protocol} that ensures consistent agent integration regardless of agent architectures.
-ACP ensures experimental parity by enforcing the perception and action spaces of agents to be similar to remote human collaborators, with respect to what the agent can perceive and do, how often it can act, and which parts of its state are visible.
-Subsequently, HCI researchers can isolate the effects of specific interaction controls and attribute changes to the specific variable, rather than to confounding factors in the agents' design, behaviors, or the system.
-Our work lays a solid and reproducible foundation for building a cumulative understanding of human-agent collaboration.
+\re{As LLM agents demonstrate promising potential to interact with humans just like remote collaborators, the systematic evaluation of human-agent interactions requires controls and grounding in established findings of remote human collaboration.
+Our research platform addresses this problem by optimizing the experimental parity between humans and LLM agents and prioritizing the experimental controls. } \re{Through the \textbf{Agent Context Protocol (ACP)}, our platform enforces agents operate under the same perceptual and temporal constraints as remote human collaborators}, while preserving the experimental paradigms, actions, states, communication channels, and equal partnership employed in classic HCI and CSCW research~\cite{seeber2020machines, zhang2023investigating, ju2025collaborating,almutairi2025virtlab}. \re{Our platform allows} HCI researchers to isolate the effects of specific interaction controls and attribute changes to the specific variable, rather than to confounding factors in the agents' design, behaviors, or the system.